 Table of Contents

 Have you ever wondered why the brightness of your lights seems to dim over time?
 Or why some lighting systems need more frequent upkeep than others?
-The answer lies in understanding the concept of the lighting maintenance factor.
+The answer lies in understanding the concept of the lights maintenance factor.

-Lighting plays a crucial role in our daily lives, whether it's in our homes, offices, warehouses, or on the streets.
-But to ensure that our lighting systems perform optimally and provide the right amount of illumination, we need to pay attention to their maintenance.
+Lighting fixtures plays a crucial role in our daily lives, whether it’s in our homes, offices, warehouses, or on the streets.
+But to ensure that our lighting perform optimally and provide the right amount of illumination, we need to pay attention to their maintenance.

 Understanding the Lighting Maintenance Factor